sillsdev/SpeechAnalyzer/DEVELOPER.md

 # Building Speech Analyzer
 This document details the build process for Speech Analyzer.
-The source code for Speech Analyzer is stored on GitHub. https://github.com/.
-Speech Analyzer is a 32-bit application.
+Speech Analyzer is a 32-bit Windows application.
 Use (x86) installers where appropriate.

 # Software Requirements
 Building Speech Analyzer requires the following software to be installed: